A practical guide to Zendesk triggers: Setup and best practices

 A Zendesk trigger can be configured to send an automatic notification to a Slack channel for urgent issues, like those from a VIP client.

-This is where AI comes in as the next step up from basic triggers.
-Instead of relying on rigid, keyword-based rules, AI understands what customers mean, not just what they type.
-An AI agent from a tool like eesel AI can do the work of dozens of triggers, but with way more intelligence and almost no setup.
+This is where AI acts as a powerful addition to your basic triggers.
+Instead of relying solely on keyword-based rules, AI understands what customers mean.
+An AI agent from a tool like eesel AI works within the Zendesk ecosystem to provide even more intelligence.

-It understands intent: An AI agent knows that "where is my package?" and "delivery update" are the same question.
-This ability to grasp what the customer actually wants allows it to handle a much broader range of questions automatically.
+• It understands intent: An AI agent recognizes that "where is my package?" and "delivery update" represent the same intent.
+This ability to grasp what the customer actually wants allows it to resolve a broader range of questions.

-It connects all your knowledge: Triggers can only use data from inside the ticket. eesel AI can find answers in all the places your team keeps information, like Confluence, Google Docs, or your public help center.
-It can give complete, accurate answers without an agent needing to step in.
+• It connects all your knowledge: While triggers use data from inside the ticket, eesel AI can find answers in all the places your team keeps information, like Confluence, Google Docs, or your public help center.

-It's simple to set up: You can get an AI agent working in minutes.
-A product like eesel AI's AI Triage can completely take over the complex trigger workflows you've built for tagging and routing, while the AI Agent can fully resolve common tickets, freeing up your human agents for more complex work.
+• It's simple to set up: You can get an AI agent working in minutes.
+A product like eesel AI's AI Triage can work alongside the trigger workflows you've built, while the AI Agent can resolve common tickets, allowing your human agents to focus on complex, high-touch work.

 AI-powered tools like eesel AI can handle complex automation inside Zendesk, moving beyond the limitations of standard Zendesk triggers.